createcandle/voco/README.md

 - "Unlock the front door until 3 pm"
 - "Turn on the air filter tomorrow afternoon"
 - "Lock the front door at lunchtime" (11-13 o'clock)
-- At 5 o clock turn on the radio for 3 minutes
+- "At 5 o clock turn on the radio for 3 minutes"

 ### Ask questions
 #### Query a specific device